gt3/retake/README.md

 Using the *splitWhen* transform, we get occurence and list of remaining elements.

 In b) first occurence of element is replaced by an array of [count, value], whereas consequent occurences are removed.
-In the end, *flatten* tranform pulls count and sticks it as an element that precedes the actual value.
+In the end, the *flatten* tranform, pulls count and sticks it as an element that precedes the actual value.
 Note how the list is probed with *unzip/zip* Zipper transforms.